 Don’t: Skimp on lighting and ventilation

 Bathrooms tend to get a lot of use in the morning and evening when there’s little or no natural light.
 Plus, not everyone wants large windows in the bathroom, which makes lighting an important consideration.
-For most homeowners it’s about finding options that provide adequate light near the mirror(s) without creating an overly bright or harsh changing room feel.
+For most homeowners, it’s about finding options that provide adequate light near the mirror(s) without creating an overly bright or harsh changing room feel.

 Can you picture your dream bathroom?

-At L. Evans Design Group, we handle the entire remodeling process, including design and construction, with industry-leading craftsmanship and a complete dedication to your design vision.
+At L. Evans Design Group, we handle the entire bathroom remodeling process, including design and construction, with industry-leading craftsmanship and complete dedication to your design vision.
 We can’t wait to build you a bathroom you’ll love and enjoy for years to come.

 Call us at (971) 404-1241 or contact us online to set up your project consultation.